HTTPArchive/almanac.httparchive.org/src/content/en/2024/media.md

 )
 }}

 The median image is compressed to 2.1 bits per pixel, representing a tad more compression than that 1990s rule of thumb.
-[This is also slightly more compression than we saw when we last surveyed the web's images in 2022](https://almanac.httparchive.org/en/2022/media#fig-14).
+[This is also 8–10% more compression than we saw when we last surveyed the web's images in 2022](https://almanac.httparchive.org/en/2022/media#fig-14).

 When we break compression down by format, we can see that *every* format saw fewer bits spent per pixel in 2024 than they did in 2022 – except for one.